Gonzalo Abán: Club career

 Abán came through the youth system of River Plate but, shortly after making his first team debut, he was transferred on a long-term loan to Argentinos Juniors.

+His last club in Chile was San Antonio Unido in 2022.

+Following San Antonio Unido, Abán returned to Argentina and joined Andino SC on 13 October 2022.

 International career

 Abán played for the Argentina Under-20 team at the 2007 South American Youth Championship in Paraguay, where he scored one goal.